HOME |

 employment.
 Discrimination occurs when

-LGBTQ persons are treated unfavourably
+LGBTQ persons are treated unfavorably

 due to their sexual orientation or their